burtbot25/COMP1536_Assignment_4_Car/README.md

   - Apply solid and gradient colours to shapes
   - Create JavaScript function definitions
   - Target HTML elements using getElementById()
+  - Animate portions of the page using JavaScript
   - Use the set and clear interval and timeout functions
   - Use and obtain the output generated from the range input type to make internal calculations to control the animation